 Egg drop soup can be made up to 4 days in advance and stored in an airtight container in the fridge, once cooled.
 To reheat, microwave or reheat on the stovetop until hot throughout.

-You can make the egg drop soup runnier by reducing the amount of cornstarch to ยฝ tablespoon or adding more chicken stock, about ยฝ cup.
+To make egg drop soup runnier, reduce the amount of cornstarch to ½ tablespoon or add more chicken stock, about ¼ cup (60 mL) more to start.

 More like this